scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/parallel/parallel.rst

 In this section, we introduce a new feature in Numba that automatically parallelizes NumPy programs.
 Achieving high performance with Python on modern multi-core CPUs is challenging since Python implementations are generally interpreted and prohibit parallelism.
-To speed up sequential execution, Python functions can be compiled to fast native code using Numba, which in turn uses the LLVM JIT compiler.
+To speed up sequential execution, Python functions can be compiled to native code using Numba, implemented with the LLVM just-in-time (JIT) compiler.
 All a programmer has to do to use Numba is to annotate their functions with Numba's ``@jit`` decorator.
 However, the Numba JIT will not parallelize NumPy functions, even though the majority of them are known to have parallel semantics, and thus cannot make use of multiple cores.
 Furthermore, even if individual NumPy functions were parallelized, a program containing many such functions would likely have lackluster performance due to poor cache behavior.
 Numba's existing solution is to allow users to write scalar kernels in OpenCL style, which can be executed in parallel.
-However, this approach requires significant programming effort to rewrite existing array code into explicit parallelizable scalar kernels and therefore hurts productivity and is beyond the capabilities of some programmers.
+However, this approach requires significant programming effort to rewrite existing array code into explicit parallelizable scalar kernels and therefore hurts productivity and may be beyond the capabilities of some programmers.
 To achieve both high performance and high programmer productivity, we have implemented an automatic parallelization feature as part of the Numba JIT compiler.
 With auto-parallelization turned on, Numba attempts to identify operations with parallel semantics and to fuse adjacent ones together to form kernels that are automatically run in parallel, all fully automated without manual effort from the user.

 Our implementation supports the following parallel operations: